Part II: How Predictive Analytics is Transforming Higher Education RetentionReading time: 5 minutes

 Using a Self-Service Platform for Data Prep and Predictive Analytics

-The examples I shared with you today are all Rapid Insight customers who are leveraging the Veera analytics platform to boost retention rates.
+The examples I shared with you today are all Rapid Insight customers who are leveraging the Rapid Insight analytics platform to boost higher education retention rates.
 Regardless of the platform you choose, it’s critical that you own the decisions and knowledge that went into the predictive model.
 Look for a platform that provides complete transparency into the data preparation and predictive process.
 If you’re using the results to make key decisions within your institution, the results must be understandable and your work defendable.

 Furthermore, look for a platform that enables you to change and update your models as needed without having to pay heavy fees.
 If you aren’t confident in your predictive modeling skillset, look for a vendor-partner who can teach you best practices and techniques.
 At the end of the day, you’ll need to be confident that you can explain the model scores to your team and how you got from raw data to the decisions you’ve made.